 2013-14 MMSF405 Sound, Story, Image & Text: seminar leader

-My PhD research compares the news output of CCTV-News, the English-language 24-hour news channel of the Chinese state broadcaster (now renamed CGTN), with BBC World News Television between 2014 and 2016.
-My main research methods involve quantitative content analysis followed by detailed frame analysis of both the world and African news programmes, backed up by interviews with journalists and managers.
+My PhD research compared the news output of CCTV-News, the English-language 24-hour news channel of the Chinese state broadcaster (now renamed CGTN), with BBC World News Television between 2014 and 2016.
+My main research methods were quantitative content analysis followed by detailed frame analysis of both the world and African news programmes, backed up by interviews with journalists and managers.

 (2017, April) 'Going Out' in English: CCTV-News and BBC World News TV compared, 2014-16'.
 At the Spring School on Media Systems, Perugia.

 (2016, November) ‘Framing China in Africa: Perspectives from African news programmes on CCTV Africa and BBC World News TV’.
 At the Africa-China Journalists’ Forum, Wits University, South Africa.

 (2016, April, with Yu Xiang) ‘Structuralist Sub-Imperialism and Ideological Consent: a case-study of CCTV-News in Africa’.
 At Westminster University, UK: China and the Changing Geopolitics of Global Communication

 (2016, January) ‘Africa reframed: conflict, migration and elections on CCTV’s Africa Live.’
 At Nottingham University, UK: Building Images: exploring 21st-century Sino-African dynamics through cultural exchange, media representation, and translation.

 (2015, October) ‘Pick-and-mix in the ‘values’ supermarket: journalism and the global expansion of China’s English-language CCTV-News’.
 At NLA University College, Kristiansand, Norway: Global Journalism Symposium 2015.